Poikilos/outputinspector/README.md

     * Known issues with this sf.net release:
         * kate 2.5.x, Kate 3.0.x, and mcs all have different ways of counting tabs, so column numbering is not exact.

 ## Known Issues
-* should have user-level config generated at startup if doesn't exist (instead of requiring install script to run as root and generate /etc/outputinspector.conf)
+* should have user-space config generated at startup if doesn't exist (instead of requiring install script to run as root and generate /etc/outputinspector.conf)
 * Move OutputInspectorSleepThread to new h and cpp
 * Move declarations from cpp to h file (keep initialization in cpp file); possibly move to class
 * Encapsulate settings functions; possibly use an existing class from qt or other source